mrtcode/beautystack/README.md

   output: 'output/example1.png', //where to put file after conversion, also you can choose file type by changing extension
   width: 200, //width of all those small images
   height: 140, //height
-  columns: 4, //columns in of small images in output image
+  columns: 4, //columns of small images in output image
   rotation: 30, //max rotation angle in degrees, it varties randomly between minus and plus of this value
   background: 'transparent', //could be some color like 'white', 'red' or image ***STILL WORKING ON THIS
   quality: 96, //quality of output image

 };
 ```
-**Important.** Keep attention when selecting output file type and background, because for example jpeg doesn't supports transparency.
+**Important.** Keep attention when selecting output file type and background, because for example *jpeg* doesn't support transparency.
 Most other formats supports it.